Equatorial Guinea Tax Calculator (2026)

 Assumptions

-- · Social security contributions (INSESO and WPF) are deductible from gross income before calculating personal income tax.
+- · Employee social security contributions (INSESO 4.5% and WPF 0.5%) are deductible from gross income before calculating income tax.

 Frequently asked questions

-How much income tax do I pay in Equatorial Guinea?
+How much income tax do I pay in Equatorial Guinea if I'm a resident employee?

-What are social security contributions in Equatorial Guinea?
+What are the mandatory social security contributions I need to pay?

-Do expats and remote workers pay the same income tax as citizens in Equatorial Guinea?
+Do expats and foreign workers pay the same income tax as citizens?

 Other tax calculators